 I also used the same custom blue furniture paint on this blue painted dresser makeover.
 This old dresser is called an Eastlake-style dresser.
 This dresser was well taken care of and was in great condition for its age.
 Usually, most of these old furniture pieces need a lot of prep work before you can even begin to paint.

 I gave a light sanding to the drawer fronts and top of the dresser.
 And used my favorite gel stain method and used General Finishes Java Gel and sealed with Minwax Wipe-on poly.
 This beautiful furniture makeover was completed using the same products to paint, seal, and glaze as the highboy dresser above.

 The furniture pulls are wood, so I painted them just as I painted the base of the dresser.
 The pulls on top were a boring round wood knob, so I purchased new hardware from Hobby Lobby and painted them to match.

+I love this gorgeous color of blue with the wood accents.
 This dresser will have a great second life just as it did with its first life.

 Join the DD Community!